 Wiring is a crucial technique to train and style Bonsai trees.
-By wrapping copper wire around the branches of a tree you are able to bend and reposition the branches.
-It will take a few months before the branches are set in their new shape; the copper wire should than be removed.
+By wrapping wire around the branches of a tree you are able to bend and reposition the branches.
+It will take a few months before the branches are set in their new shape; the wire should than be removed.

-Wire is available in a range of different thicknesses, varying from 1 to 8 mm (see photo 1, below).
-There is no need to purchase all the available wires; buying 1mm, 1.5mm, 2.5mm and 4mm thick wire should be perfect to start with.
+Wire is available in a range of different thicknesses, varying from 1 to 8 mm.
+There is no need to purchase all the available wires; buying 1mm, 1.5mm, 2.5mm and 4mm thick wire should be perfect to start out with.
 When wiring thick branches it is recommended to wrap them first with raffia, which will protect the branches from being damaged by the wire when bending them.

 After having wired the entire tree you can start bending and repositioning the branches.
 Use your hands to hold the outside of the branch with your fingers, now bend the branch from the inside of the curve with your thumbs.
 This way you reduce the risk of splitting branches by spreading the force around the outside of the branch.
 When a branch is in position stop moving it, as repeated bending will likely damage the branch.
 Try to bend straight sections of branches slightly to make it look more natural.